Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.isEncrypted(object)
 ```

+Checks if the object matches the structure of an encrypted document.

 Argument| Type  | Description      | Required
 --------|-------|------------------|----------
 `object` | Object | Document or object to be checked if it has the structure of an encrypted document. | Yes